 The first step in analyzing democratic decline is to define "liberal democracy."
-In its attempts to measure freedom in the world, Freedom House is highly dependent on United Nations Declaration of Human Rights in determining its methodology.
-11 This metric is widely accepted by the academic community, though there are alternative metrics of measuring a state's level of liberal democracy.
-Included in the United Nations Declaration of Human Rights are civil liberties such as freedom of speech, freedom of assembly, and equal treatment before the law as well as political rights such as the right of citizens to have a role in their governance.
-12 Both civil and political rights are equally important to the definition of liberal democracy, which means that democracy is about more than just holding elections.
-One effect of a liberal democracy's respect for the political and civil rights of its citizens is that liberal democracies tend to be pluralistic.
-Indeed, pluralism is also considered an essential element of liberal democracy which is what makes populism, a method of politics that is fundamentally anti-pluralist, anti-democratic.
-13 In summation, liberal democracy is defined by three overarching principles: civil liberties, political representation, and pluralism.
+In its attempts to measure freedom in the world, Freedom House, a respected non-governmental organization focused on researching democracy worldwide, is highly dependent on the United Nations Declaration of Human Rights in determining its methodology ("Methodology: Freedom in the World 2017," January 24, 2017).
+This metric is widely accepted by the academic community, though there are alternative metrics of measuring a state's level of liberal democracy.
+Included in the United Nations Declaration of Human Rights are civil liberties such as freedom of speech, freedom of assembly, and equal treatment before the law as well as political rights such as the right of citizens to have a role in their governance ("Universal Declaration of Human Rights," December 10, 1948).
+Both civil and political rights are equally important to the definition of liberal democracy, which means that democracy is about more than just holding elections.
+One effect of a liberal democracy's respect for the political and civil rights of its citizens is that liberal democracy which is what makes populism, a method of politics that is fundamentally anti-pluralist, anti-democratic (Müller 2016, 82).
+In summation, liberal democracy is defined by three overarching principles: civil liberties, political representation, and pluralism.